Date/Time Reference Guide

 Reference Dates

-If choosing to check if a date is before, after, or between one or more reference dates then these inputs are required.
-These inputs can be an 'ISO-8601' formatted string, Unix Timestamp, or the structured Date/Time Object output of another Date/Time module.
+If you choose to check if a date is before, after, or between one or more reference dates then these inputs are required.
+These inputs can be an ISO-8601 formatted string, Unix Timestamp, or the structured Date/Time Object output of another Date/Time module.

 Inclusive Reference Dates